51Degrees/documentation/src/devicedetection/features/performanceoptions.md

 The default graph options are defined by the performance templates described above.
 At time of writing, all templates enable predictive and disable performance.
 This is done in order to maximize accuracy and ensure consistent device detection results between the profiles.

+# Restrict properties

+When the device detection engine is created, you can specify exactly which properties you want to be populated in the result.
+By default, all properties are populated.
+By limiting the properties to only those that you're actually going to use, performance may be significantly improved.

+Internally, detection is actually performed separately for each **component** (The 4 components associated with device detection are hardware, operating system, browser and crawler) This means that if you only want 'IsMobile' and 'HardwareName', which are both hardware properties, then the algorithm can skip the detection for operating system, browser and crawler.

+As with all the performance options, we recommend experimenting to see what effect this has in your specific scenario.
+See the [performance examples](@ref Examples_DeviceDetection_Performance_OnPremiseHash) for a demonstration of how to specify the properties you want in your language of choice.